Stimulants

 • talkativeness

-• reduced appetite.1, 2
+• reduced appetite.1,2

-Higher doses may result in:
+Higher doses (particularly for illicit stimulants) may result in:

 • anxiety